open/close all folders

 Dr. Winston Redditch / DePrayve

 Dr. Redditch was a scientist who sought create a way to suppress the aggressive portions of human brain.
-When he tries the mixture of his creation for that purpose, he chooses the wrong beaker and is turned into hulking brute who names himself DePrayve.
+When he tries the mixture of his creation for that purpose, he chooses the wrong beaker that does the exact opposite and is turned into hulking brute who names himself DePrayve.

 - The Brute: DePrayve is a big brute who likes to brutalize.